agourlay/cornichon/cornichon-docs/docs/custom-steps/assert-step.md

 `Assertions` can also be composed using `and` and `or`, for instance `BetweenAssertion` is the result of `LessThanAssertion` and `GreaterThanAssertion`.

-This is rather low level therefore you not should write your steps like that directly inside the DSL but hide them behind functions with appropriate names.
+This is rather low level therefore you should not write your steps like that directly inside the DSL but hide them behind functions with appropriate names.

-Fortunately a bunch of built-in steps and primitive building blocs are already available for you.
+Fortunately a bunch of built-in steps and primitive building blocks are already available for you.

 Note for advance users: it is also possible to write custom wrapper steps by implementing `WrapperStep`.